 In his final defense statement, Türköne provided detailed explanations regarding his newspaper columns that are held as evidence against him in the indictment.
 Noting at the end of his address to the court that he has not finished his defense, Türköne requested additional time to prepare a further statement concerning seven more of his articles on which the accusations are also based.

 In its interim decision at the end of the two-day hearing, the court ruled to release columnist Ali Bulaç and Zaman’s former Responsible Managing Editor Mehmet Özdemir from pretrial detention, while ordering the lifting of Şahin Alpay’s house arrest.

-The court ordered the continuation of the detention of the remaining imprisoned defendants in the case, including Mümtazer Türköne, and set June 7 and 8 as the dates for the next hearing.
+The court ordered the continuation of the detention of the remaining imprisoned defendants in the case, including Mümtazer Türköne, and set 7-8 June 2018 as the dates for the next hearing.

 Announcing its verdict at the end of the July 5-6 hearing, the 13th High Criminal Court of Istanbul found six of the defendants — including Türköne — guilty of the “membership in a terrorist group” charge, handing down prison sentences of various lengths between 8 years and 9 months and 10.5 years, while acquitting five defendants of all charges.

 The court gave the longest sentences in the trial to columnist Türköne and Ankara representative-columnist Mustafa Ünal, sentencing each to 10.5 years in prison.
 The panel also ruled for the continuation of Türköne and Ünal’s detentions pending the appeal process.

 The Istanbul 13th High Criminal Court’s verdict was upheld by a regional court of appeals on 25 June 2019, following which the case was taken to the Supreme Court of Appeals.